aws-samples/sample-bda-redaction/README.md

 ### Infrastructure Deployment

 Synthesize the CloudFormation template for this code by navigating to the directory root of the solution.
-Then run the following commands:
+Then run the following command:

 ```sh
 cd sample-bda-redaction/infra/
 ```

-**Optional:** Create and activate a new Python virutal environment (if the virtual environment has not been created previously):
+**Optional:** Create and activate a new Python virtual environment (if the virtual environment has not been created previously):

 ```sh
 python3 -m venv .venv